Information last updated at 12:01pm, Friday 16th July 2021

 Yes a full refund will be given if required.
 The postponed courses will be rescheduled at a later date to fit in with tutor & facility availability.
 If the learner cannot make the rearranged dates then a full refund will be available.

-At this moment in time it is for the foreseeable future.
+At this moment in time "non elite football" is suspended until Wednesday 2nd December 2020.
 Further updates to will follow as and when the situation changes.